-The Department of Geological Sciences awards AI, RA and Fellowship support, as well as summer research funds, on a competitive basis.
-AI support includes preparing for and teaching laboratory courses, among other duties.
-RA support is dependent on specific research funds procured by individual faculty members through externally-funded grant proposals.
+The Department of Geological Sciences awards AI, RA, and Fellowship support, as well as summer research funds, on a competitive basis.
+Al support encompasses responsibilities in preparing and/or teaching laboratory courses, among other duties.
+RA support is dependent on the availability of specific research funds procured by individual faculty members through externally-funded grant proposals.
 Fellowships and summer research support are available from assets allocated to general or specific departmental accounts.